-301 Computer Aided Engineering/Design Tools
+301 Computer Aided Engineering/Design

-- (1) Discipline specific software tools are used to model engineering problems.
+Tools (1) Discipline specific software tools are used to model engineering problems.
 Students apply software targeted to their engineering concentration.
 One three-hour lab.
-Prereq: Junior standing and instructor's approval. - 310 Engineering Materials (3) Correlation of atomic structure, crystal structure and microstructure of solids with mechanical, physical, and chemical properties of engineering significance.
+Prereq: Junior standing and instructor's approval.

+- 310 Engineering Materials (3) Correlation of atomic structure, crystal structure and microstructure of solids with mechanical, physical, and chemical properties of engineering significance.
 Two lecture hours and one three-hour lab.
 Prereq: CHEM 121 and ENGR 220. - 311 Engineering Applications of Probability and Statistics (3) Basic knowledge of probability theory and statistical inference for use in engineering.
 Theory and practical applications of random variables and probability distributions; estimation of statistical parameters; hypothesis testing; and regression analysis.
 Three lecture hours.
-Coreq: MATH 320. - 313 Industrial Internship (1) Work experience during one summer or semester for a business, industry or government agency, on-site, in an engineering intern (apprenticeship) position which is approved by the department chair.
+Corea: MATH 320. - 313 Industrial Internship (1) Work experience during one summer or semester for a business, industry or government agency, on-site, in an engineering intern (apprenticeship) position which is approved by the department chair.
 A final report is required.
 Students who complete the co-op program will be allowed to substitute their last co-op semester for this course.
 Students enrolled in this course will be considered full-time by the College of Engineering and Natural Sciences.
-Prereq: At least junior standing and approval of the Department Chair. - 315 Engineering Analysis I (3) Formulation of mathematical models, analysis and computer solutions to intermediate level engineering problems.
-Emphasis will be placed on classical solution techniques of ordinary differential equations and numerical methods.
-State-of-the-art engineering analysis software will be used in the design environment.
+Prereq: At least junior standing and approval of the Department Chair. - 315 Engineering Analysis (3) Formulation and solution of differential equations typical to engineering.
+Emphasis will be placed on classical solution techniques of ordinary differential equations and Laplace transforms.
 Three lecture hours.
-Prereq: MATH 252. - 316 Engineering Analysis II (3) Classification of signals and systems, convolution representation of systems, response of linear systems to periodic and finite-energy signals, system modeling by difference and differential equations, Fourier series and transforms, frequency domain analysis of systems, discrete time Fourier analysis (DFT, DTFT, FFT), and Laplace transforms.
-Prereq: ENGR 232 and 315.

-317 Instrumentation and Experimental Methods (3) Introduction to experimental methods, design of experiments, and analysis and interpretation of experimental data.
+Prereq: MATH 252.

+- 316 Signals and Systems (3) Classification of signals and systems, convolution representation of systems, response of linear systems to periodic and finite-energy signals, system modeling by differential equations, Fourier series and transforms, frequency domain analysis of systems.
+Three lecture hours.
+Prereq: ENGR 232 and 315 or MATH 330. - 317 Instrumentation and Experimental Methods (3) Introduction to experimental methods, design of experiments, and analysis and interpretation of experimental data.
 Topics include accuracy and precision, Fourier series and FFT, expected time response of zeroth-order, first-order, and second-order measurement systems, applied statistics and uncertainty analysis, analog and digital signals and AD/DA conversion, and introduction to basic transducers and instruments for measuring voltage, current, temperature, pressure, flow, and strain.
 Two lecture hours and one three-hour lab.
 Prereq: ENGR 232 and 311.
-Coreq: ENGR 315.

-- 331 Electronics II (3) Basic electronic device concepts including diodes, field transistors, bipolar junction transistors; design and analysis of diode switching and rectifier circuits; single and multistage transistor amplifiers biasing; frequency response, output stage and power amplifiers; operational amplifier applications; electronic simulation using software.
-Two lecture hours and one three-hour lab.
-Prereg: ENGR 231, 232. - 332 Circuit Analysis II (3) Transient analysis, two-port networks, AC power analysis, three-phase circuits, magnetically couple circuits, frequency response and active filters, Laplace and Fourier transform analysis of circuits.
-Two lecture hours and one three-hour lab.
-Prereq: ENGR 232.
-Coreq: ENGR 316. - 340 Thermodynamics (3) Fundamentals of engineering thermodynamics.
-The phases of a pure substance and their thermodynamic properties.
-The concept of work and heat, conservation of mass, conservation of energy, entropy and the second law of thermodynamics using closed system and control volume analyses.
+Coreq: ENGR 315. - 331 Semiconductor Electronics (3) Basic electronic device concepts including diodes, field transistors, bipolar junction transistors; design and analysis of diode switching and rectifier circuits; single and multistage transistor amplifiers biasing; frequency response, output stage and power amplifiers; operational amplifier applications; electronic simulation using software.
 Three lecture hours.
-Prereq: PHYS 220.
-Coreq: MATH 320. - 341 Fluid Mechanics (3) Fluid properties and behavior, fluid statics and dynamics of ideal and real fluids.
-Continuity, momentum, energy equations for control volume analyses.
-Laminar and turbulent incompressible flows.
-Pipe flows, open channel flow, lift and drag calculations.
+Prereq: ENGR 231, 232, 233. - 332 Linear Circuits II (3) Transient analysis, two-port networks, AC power analysis, three-phase circuits, magnetically coupled circuits, frequency response and active filters, Laplace and Fourier transform analysis of circuits.
 Three lecture hours.
-Prereq: ENGR 241 and 340.
+Prereq: ENGR 232, 233.
+Coreq: ENGR 316. - 333 Electrical Laboratory II (1) Laboratory methods, experiments, and design approaches that illustrate and apply semiconductor electronics and linear circuit topics covered in ENGR 331 and ENGR 332.
+One three-hour lab.
+Prereq: ENGR 331.
+Coreq: ENGR 332. - 340 Thermodynamics (3) Fundamentals of engineering thermodynamics.
+The phases of a pure substance and their thermodynamic properties.
+The concept of work and heat, conservation of mass, conservation of energy, entropy and the second law